metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/07-nft-gate.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-When minting via the JS SDK, simply provide the mint address of the NFT to use as a proof of ownership via the `mint` attribute like so.
+When minting via the JS SDK, simply provide the mint address of the NFT to use as proof of ownership via the `mint` attribute like so.

 ```tsx
 const { nft } = await metaplex.candyMachines().mint({